-We plan to undertake a cohort study with children and young people.
-This will involve recruiting a small number of children and young people attending SARCs and following them up over 2 years using quantitative measures.
+We plan to undertake a study with children and young people.
+This will involve recruiting children and young people at two paediatric SARCs and following them up over 2 years using a range of participatory methods.

 4.7.2 Sample and recruitment